richardpenman/minwrap/README.rst

             self.response_format = 'XML/JSON/JSONP/HTML/JavaScript/etc'
             self.notes = '...'

-        def run(self, browser, input_value):
+        def run(self, browser, inputs):
             browser.load(self.website)
             # interact with browser to perform execution for this input value

 A wrapper defines a class called Wrapper with several required attributes:

-- data: a list of tuples defining the input and expected output strings ('London': ['...', '...']).
+- data: a list of tuples defining the input parameters and expected output strings ({'city': 'London'}, ['...', '...']).
 A minimum of 2 cases are needed, though the more the better.
 - run(): this method performs the browser execution for the given input value.
 It can optionally return the expected output values if this is not known until run time.
 - website: the website this wrapper is for